 The unit of deployment to the broker; also known as a bar file.
-It contains any number of compiled message flows (.cmf) and a single deployment descriptor.
+It contains any number of different files, including compiled message flows (.cmf).
 It can also contain any additional files that you might need, provided that the extension does not overlap the .cmf extensions.